How effective is double glazing at reducing noise in Surrey?

 Is triple glazing better at reducing noise?

-Triple glazing is incredibly energy efficient, however, double glazing is often preferred for dampening sound as triple glazing can actually amplify sound due to vibrations on the internal pane.
+Triple glazing is very energy efficient; these glazed units have an extra layer of glass which can improve energy efficiency and insulation.
+But double glazing is often preferred for sound reduction as triple can actually amplify sound due to vibrations on the internal pane.

 Do trickle vents increase noise?